• Skip to main content

 Find it: Bookshop | Amazon

 This duo of playful and amusing graphic novels will appeal to children who think they have no interest in The Bard.
-At midnight the animals in Stratford Zoo gather together to put on a show.
-They play fast and loose with the dialogue but it's all in fun.
+At midnight, the animals in Stratford Zoo gather together to put on a show.
+They play fast and loose with the dialogue but it's all in good fun.
 Readers will enjoy the funny asides from the animals in the audience and back matter gives kids a bit of information on Shakespeare and the plays in question.
 Ages 6 and up.

 Hamlet manga book cover